Xorlent/1-Gang-Waveshare-ESP32-Touch/README.md

 ## Purpose
 - This mount allows for a [Waveshare ESP32-S3-Touch-LCD-4.3](https://www.waveshare.com/wiki/ESP32-S3-Touch-LCD-4.3) to be installed in a single gang electrical box.
+> [!WARNING]
+> This mount and associated components are not certified or designed for installation in a box with AC mains (utility) power.

 ## Bill of Materials
 - [Physical switch](https://www.amazon.com/gp/product/B086L2GPGX)